Ravi1G/LearnCode/README.md

 - the normal spoj/codeforces style is working fine
 - admin could add + edit the questions
 - topcoder style still needs some work
-- frontend of few pages still needs to be done

 Installation
 =============

-+ create a new database in mysql
++ create a new database in mysql. you might give it any name.

 + update the database name, host, username and password of mysql in server_constraints.php

-+ setup the database using the dodge.sql file in the repo
++ setup the database using the dodge.sql file in the repo.
+It will create all the tables necessary for operation

-+ run it on your machine and add issues
++ put all the code in var/www/<somefolder>.
+The folder in which you put the code + all the subfolders, need to have default root access (google it if you dont know how to use *chmod* and *chown* commands, otherwise all the read and write operations would fail.

++ It wont work on windows environment, as it uses gcc and g++ compilers installed on linux.
+Make sure on your linux machine, gcc and g++ are installed